Radical Change in Industry

 The great volumes of many different kinds of data on which these business models are based come from different sources.
 They are compiled, evaluated and made utilizable on digital platforms.
 Methods of machine learning can be used to identify patterns in the data and make predictions on their basis, for example in the predictive maintenance of machinery.
 In many cases a single business is not in a position to implement these data-driven business models, which is why digital platforms are being established which bring together businesses from various industries and of varying sizes (digital ecosystems).

-These issues are the focus of working group 4 headed by Ms Susanne Boll (University Oldenburg/OFFIS) and Mr Wolfgang Faisst (SAP) of the Plattform Lernende Systeme.
+These issues are the focus of working group 4 headed by Ms Susanne Boll (University Oldenburg/OFFIS) and Mr Wolfgang Faisst (Founder) of the Plattform Lernende Systeme.